ynashed/bionemo-fw-ea/docs/bionemo/bcp-specific-commands-fw.md

 :::

-To use interactive shell, instead of launching the bcprun command shown in the example script above, the following command can be used to secure compute resources in interactive mode.
+To use interactive shell interface, instead of launching the bcprun command shown in the example script above, the following command can be used to secure compute resources in interactive mode.

 ```bash